Autodesk’s 3ds Max is as popular as it is demanding on your hardware.

 Active Tasks encompass all the things you do in 3ds Max, while actively using the software, interacting with the user interface.

-These include things like modeling, sculpting, texturing or shading, among others.
+These include things like modeling, sculpting, texturing, or shading, among others.
 Such tasks account for a significant percentage of the time spent in 3ds Max.

 Being an interactive process in which immediate reactions are required by the PC (feedback for you), 3ds Max mostly utilizes the CPU to perform such tasks.
 Modeling functionality is single-threaded, and can rarely be offloaded to other CPU cores.
 The faster this single Core is, the smoother your modeling experience.

-Same goes for things like Animation.
+The same goes for things like Animation.

 Animation tasks such as rigging, posing, setting keyframes, adjusting animation curves, moving objects around, or real-time previewing animations, all involve continuous interactions between the user and the software meaning real-time, lag-free reactions and updates of the User-Interface are required.